 Peru Illinois Medical Malpractice Lawyers

-If you have suspicions that your loved one was the victim of medical malpractice while a patient at Illinois Valley Community Hospital, contact Rosenfeld Injury Lawyers.
+If you have suspicions that your loved one was the victim of medical malpractice while a patient at Illinois Valley Community Hospital, contact Rosenfeld Injury Lawyers LLC.
 Our Peru personal injury attorneys have represented clients who have suffered harm through medical mistakes by caregivers.

 Our law firm can handle every aspect of your complicated recompense claim and ensure that all necessary paperwork and documents are filed with the Circuit Court Clerk in the appropriate county.
 In LaSalle County, the facility is located at: